Sir Lenny Henry is an award-winning stand-up comedian, actor, writer and television presenter.

-Sir Lenny Henry was born in Dudley, West Midlands, the son of parents who migrated to Britain from Jamaica in the 1950s.
+Born in Dudley, West Midlands, Lenny is the son of parents who migrated to Britain from Jamaica in the 1950s.

 He studied at Bluecoat Secondary Modern School, WR Tewson School, and Preston College, and has since obtained a degree in English literature from the Open University.